Mapika/AlignmentStudio/README.md

 ## Getting API Keys

-You need at least one API key to use the application.
+You need at least one API key to use the application (or Ollama).
 Free tier keys are sufficient for this assignment.

 ### Option 1: Google Gemini (Recommended - Free)